AMDEPYC/kubernetes-power-manager/README.md

 powerNodeSelector must also select a unique node, so it is recommended that the ‘kubernetes.io/hostname’ label be used.
 A shared PowerProfile can be used for multiple shared PowerWorkloads.

+Creating a shared Power Workload is a necessary precondition for every node to operate Kubernetes Power Manager features properly.

 ### Example - Shared workload

 ````yaml